layilin/SP23-33852/_annotations/book4.md

 [plant] 152.518 chirimoia. *Annona cherimola*, a fruit originally from the South American highlands.

 [plant] 152.502n The English commonly call it *Mammey-sapota*.
 There are two species of it, the sweet, and the tart.
 Mammee sapota (*Pouteria sapota*) is commonly confused with the mammee apple.
 It is a sweet fruit native to Mexico and Central America.
 Another fruit commonly confused with both the mammee sapota and the mammee apple is the nasebery (*Manilkara zapota*), also known as the sapodilla or the nispero.
-It is a sour or tart fruit native to Mexico, Central America, and Colombia.
+It is a sour or tart fruit whose native range includes Central America, Mexico, and the Caribbean.

 [plant] 153.523 palmeto.
 Grainger is referring to what he calls elsewhere the royal palm (*Roystonea oleracea*), which can reach 40 meters in height and is native to the Lesser Antilles, northern South America, and Guatemala.